Loading...

 Who to refer:

-All patients with a suspected malignant pericardial effusion should be referred via medical team in first instance.
+All patients with a suspected malignant pericardial effusion should be referred via hospital medical teams in first instance, as this often requires direct cardiology input.

 Who not to refer: